Eddie Rosario Preview, Player Props: Braves vs. Nationals

 Eddie Rosario At The Plate

-- Rosario has had an RBI in 39 games this year (28.1%), including 20 multi-RBI outings (14.4%).
-He has also driven home three or more of his team's runs in nine contests.
+- Rosario has driven home a run in 40 games this season (28.6%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on nine occasions..

-- In 51 of 139 games this year, he has scored, and 10 of those games included multiple runs.
+- He has scored in 51 of 140 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.